mitchpaulus/dotfiles/notes/units.md

 ## Natural Gas

-- MCF or mcf: One thousand cubic feet.
+- MCF or mcf: One thousand cubic feet, 1000 ft³.
 It is approximately 1 million BTU.

+- MMBTU: One million BTUs, 1,000,000 BTU, 1x10^6